wp-plugins/heyyou/readme.txt

 = 0.0.13.2 =
 * February 18th, 2012
-* issue were media cat items may apear in their set cat as well as uncategorized.. (as media items can have multi-cats, and "1" uncat is set as default..)
+* FIXED: issue were media cat items may apear in their set cat as well as uncategorized.. (as media items can have multi-cats, and "1" uncat is set as default..)
-* fixed: same bug in hey_media library from before in media dropdown (slow due to large # of queries)
+* FIXED: same bug in hey_media library from before in media dropdown (slow due to large # of queries)
-* removed: initial-scale=1.0 from mobile detection
+* REMOVED: initial-scale=1.0 from mobile detection
-* fixed: bug where when attaching 1 img, gallery doesn't show. ($y > 0 && isset($x[0]['id']))
+* FIXED: bug where when attaching 1 img, gallery doesn't show. ($y > 0 && isset($x[0]['id']))

 = 0.0.13 =
 * February 4th, 2012
 * Updated: Minor IE9 compat in 3rd party JS tools.... awh IE.....
 * updated: updater for pre-alpha versions of heyyou to convert "hys_%feature%" post types into "hys_post" and be recognized as enabled
-* fixed: numberposts issue in hys_media library that may of cause "disappearing" and "uncategorizing" media items
+* FIXED: numberposts issue in hys_media library that may of cause "disappearing" and "uncategorizing" media items

 = 0.0.12 =
 * "Hey Jude" - January 22, 2012
-* fixed: bug where new media items that were uncategorized weren't showing up in library
+* FIXED: bug where new media items that were uncategorized weren't showing up in library

 = 0.0.11 =
 * "Susan" - January 6, 2012